dmotte/misc/examples/talos-prod-vbox/README.md

 | `192.168.10.22` | Worker node                                   | `127.0.0.1:5022`           | -                               |
 | `192.168.10.23` | Worker node                                   | `127.0.0.1:5023`           | -                               |

-Plus, each node will have an **additional 100 GB disk** for **persistent data**.
-TODO check if this is feasible.
-Also, maybe only the worker nodes need the additional disk

 ## Control host tools

 First of all, you need to install some utilities on your host.
 This example has been tested with: